innovativehash/Meteor-Project/CONTRIBUTING.md

 ## Working on GitLab Issues, Features
 **Start each new item worked on by doing a git pull from master**

-If working on an ISSUE, use the gitlab button located on the issue's page, *[NEW BRANCH]*, to create a new branch based on it, for this example, the issue would be titled, "34-course-builder-test-incorrect-validation-message-is-shown"
+If working on an ISSUE, use the gitlab button located on the issue's page, it's called:
+*[NEW BRANCH]*, to create a new branch based on it, for this example, the issue would be titled, "34-course-builder-test-incorrect-validation-message-is-shown"